Coronavirus digest: US releases new guidelines for international travel | DW | 25.10.2021

 Here are some more coronavirus headlines from around the world:

-The European Medicines Agency (EMA) has authorized a Moderna booster shot for people 18 and over.
+The European Medicines Agency (EMA) has authorized a Moderna booster shot for people 18 and over after doing the same for BioNTech/Pfizer last month.

+"Data showed that a third dose of Spikevax given six to eight months after the second dose led to a rise in antibody levels in adults whose antibody levels were waning,"the EMA said, using the trade name for Moderna's COVID-19 vaccine.

 Coronavirus infection figures in Germany climbed substantially once again on Monday, reaching 110.1 cases per 100,000 of the population.